Exponential moments for disk counting statistics at the hard edge of random normal matrices: Introduction and statement of results

 \subsection{Hard wall constraints in random matrix theory}

-In this work we study Coulomb gas ensembles on subsets of the plane which are obtained by imposing a hard wall constraint.
+In this work we study random normal matrix eigenvalues on subsets of the plane which are obtained by imposing a hard wall constraint.
+These eigenvalues can also be seen as repelling Coulomb gas particles at the inverse temperature $\beta=2$.
 While we shall soon specialize to a class of Mittag-Leffler ensembles, it is convenient to start out from a broader perspective.

 Thus we fix an arbitrary lower semi-continuous function $Q_0: \mathbb{C} \to \mathbb{R}\cup \{+\infty\}$.
 Along with $Q_0$ we fix a suitable closed subset $C$ of $\mathbb{C}$ and consider the modification (``external potential''):